git4humans/git4humans/README.md

 Another is manual installation by downloading appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).

 Then unzip the file into any location of your choice.
 Then add the path of your **git4humans** directory to the **PATH** environment variable.
-For example, you may unzip at the root of drive C, then the path will be **C:\git4humans**.
+For example, you may unzip at the root of drive C, then the path will be **C:\git4humans**

-For a guide to add to the **PATH** environment variable, [read the following instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+For a guide to add path to the **PATH** environment variable, [read the following instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

 ### From Source